 Joint freeing gently moves each joint in the body.
 It is done standing, seated or laying down.
-Think here about they kind of movements your joints like!
+Think here about the kind of movements your joints like!
 Flexing and pointing the foot, doing circles with the ankles or wrists, opening and closing the hands, rolling the shoulders, smiling.

-Yoga nourishes us on a number of levels.
+Yoga nourishes on several levels.

 For general wellness we put healthy things into our body and we need rest and we need to sleep!
 In learning to love the bodies we are in we also nourish opportunities to learn about ourselves.